-In the event of extenuating circumstances when several days or more of a week will be missed and you are unable to participate or otherwise complete course work, you must contact me and let me know your situation as soon as it is evident you will be unable to participate.
+In the event of extenuating circumstances when several days or more of a week will be missed and you are unable to participate or otherwise complete course work (for example, with our current situation, that may be Covid-related), you must contact me and let me know your situation as soon as it is evident you will be unable to participate.
 In other words, do not wait until you've missed a week of class and then send me an email that says, "The reason I haven't logged on for eight days is because...."
-If I am aware of your situation, we can work out a reasonable solution.
+As long as I am aware of your situation, we can work out a reasonable solution to make up lost work.